 JACKSONVILLE, Fla. — There was a lot of excitement and buzz around the new, trendy electric scooters coming to downtown Jacksonville, but now that they are here, issues are stirring up too.

-Less than a month in with the new scooters in town and the Jacksonville Sheriff’s Office has arrested one rider.
+Less than a month in with the new scooters in town and the Jacksonville Sheriff’s Office have arrested one rider.
 Another rider also filed a report about a hit-and-run.

 According to a JSO informational report, a woman claimed she was hit by a car while on an e-scooter on Saturday, March 6.